AntonSol919/linkspace/homepage/basics.md

 Yes.

-Supernets better model the reality of multi party communication - asynchronous and authenticated[^auth]
+Technically supernets better model the reality of multi party communication - asynchronous and authenticated[^auth] In the long run they could end up with less moving parts and with fewer configurations.

-[^auth]:Authenticated as in: cryptographicaly proven that messages were created by a user of a public key regardless how you got the message - I call this 'the reality' because a wire-dump of an HTTPS session is also proof that the key holder send the message.
+[^auth]:Authenticated as in: cryptographicaly proven that messages were created by a user of a public key regardless how you got the message - I call this 'the reality' because a wire-dump of an HTTPS session is also proof that the keyholder send the message.

-In the long run they could end up with less moving parts and with fewer configurations.

-Also important is that anyone can take responsibility.
+For society it is important that anyone can take responsibility if they want.
-It is not without danger for billions of people to spend hours each day in a paradigm where they can not take back control over systems they consider the 'public square'.

-My hope is to look back at this time as the era of digital fiefdoms.
-The next era should balance out the influence of host-administrators, and together people can define what a 'real' copy is.

-### Isn't it a good thing that a host can administrate what I and others see online?
+### Isn't it a good thing that a host administrates what I and others see online?

-I agree it is not categorically a bad thing.
+I agree it is not categorically a bad thing, especially in the 'public square'.

-To have an administrator that filters the digital space there are a multiple options.
-To name a two:
+There are different ways to do so, the straight forward approach is:

-An application can have you trust the public key of third party service to whitelist content.
-Effectively emulating the current system of 'admins', while still having users give the option to replace them.
+- An application can have you trust the public key of third party service to whitelist content.
+Emulating the current system of 'admins', while still having users give the option to replace them.

-Or an application can have you trust only signatures from friends or friends of friends.
+Alternativily you can have friends and friends of friends vouch for content.
-(A system that will become more important as AI drives the cost of bullshit to zero.)
+I suspect the latter to become more important as AI drives the cost of bullshit to zero and platforms can't keep up.

-### Won't we end up with the same paradigm of centralized control?
+### Won't we end up with the same paradigm of highly centralized control?

 Maybe, maybe not.
-If a user could walk away from a host server without much trouble, the host has to give a better deal than they do now.
+If user today could walk away from a host-administrator without losing their history, identity, and links to others; then they would get a better deal then they do now.

 ## Why not [alternative]?{#alts}

 There are two types of systems I'm certain aren't the right building blocks for the next digital era.

 - Synchronizing chain of trust: Is slow and not useful for the vast majority of users - (and easy to emulate in a supernet).
-- Faster email/Activity Pub : Its not that fast and its using server defined authenticity[^i] - plus most of the list below.
+- Faster email/Activity Pub : It's not that fast and it is using server-defined authenticity[^i] - plus most of the list below.

-[^i]: Yes i'm aware content hashing and publickey identities might one day be the default - but in so far as i've read about it its going to be extremely complex to build on, and apps will miss out on much of the benefit of a supernet.
+[^i]: AFAIK content hashing and publickey identities could one day be the default - but it seems to be extremely complex to build on, and apps will miss out on much of the benefit of a supernet if its optional or overly generic.

 Other supernet-like systems are limited in some way or simply choose a different design:

 - Too specialized.
 For example, a system like Git has a lot of plumbing for diffing each commit.
-- It has either hash addresses or custom url addresses, not both.
+- It has either hashes or pre defined path, not both as first class addresses.
 - Too slow.
 Packet routing/parsing should be doable in just a few instructions - ideally possible in an integrated circuit.
 It should be fast enough to stream video without using a second protocol.
 That means no json or base64.
 - No Groups.
-Limiting who you share with is not supported - apps can't be used in a private group.
+Setting who you share with and how is not supported or only supports 'run multiple instances'.
 - No domains.
-Everything becomes one app.
+Everything becomes one app with premature-bureaucracy that can grind development/experiments to a halt.
 - Its focused on signatures and consensus.
 - Large 'packets' - a hash might refer to gigabytes.
 This requires multiple levels to deal with fragmentation in multiple ways.
 - Poor scripting support.